SalomePlatform/adao/doc/en/ref_algorithm_ReducedModelingTest.rst

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo01.rst

-This checking algorithm provides a simple analysis of the characteristics of the state collection from the point of view of reduction.
+This algorithm provides a simple analysis of the characteristics of the state collection from the point of view of reduction.
 It aims to diagnose the complexity of the information present in the available state collection, and the possibility to represent this state information in a space smaller than the entire state collection.
 Technically, based on a classical SVD (Singular Value Decomposition) and in the same way as a PCA (Principal Component Analysis), it evaluates how information decreases with the number of singular values, either as values or, from a statistical point of view, as remaining variance.

 Once the analysis is complete, a summary is displayed and, on request, a graphical representation of the same information is produced.